 The Barr Fellowship celebrates exceptional leaders, investing in them and their organizations, and cultivating a network of civic leaders committed to Greater Boston.

 Six times since 2005, a diverse group of nonprofit and public sector executives has received an invitation to become a Barr Fellow.
 Selected for their significant leadership and contributions at their organizations and across our community, Barr Fellows participate in a two-year program, including a group learning journey, a three-month sabbatical, and facilitated retreats with their class of Fellows.
-Their organizations also receive a significant grant to support leadership and organizational development, and exploratory projects.
+Their organizations also receive significant funds to support leadership and organizational development, and exploratory projects.

 To date, the Barr Fellowship has recognized, supported, and connected 80 exemplary leaders from many backgrounds, organizations, and fields.

 The Barr Fellowship reflects our core value of investing in effective, visionary, and collaborative leaders who motivate others, drive change, and produce results.
 Through the Fellowship, the Barr Foundation seeks to advance three goals:

 Recognize, reward, and support accomplished leaders by providing an opportunity for personal and professional rejuvenation.

 Strengthen organizations by providing resources to develop and enhance leadership across Fellows’ organizations.

 Build civic leadership for the region by fostering a strong network of leaders.